steedos/help/en-us/workflow/flow_design.md

 ## How to design a flow
-Admins need to design the flow after having finished forms design.
+Admins need to design the flow after having finished form designs.
 In Steedos Workflow, a node represents a step and Nodes are connected with straight lines.
 A node can concatenate one or more nodes according to following approval process.
 The flowing nodes can be decided by assigned by approver or by conditions automatically.
 #### Flow design
 We set “Daily Reimbursement” as an example to demonstrate the flow design process.
 Detailed steps are listed below.